sumeetrajpal/MessageManager/README.md

 **Please note:** the MessageManager is designed to run over reliable (i.e. TCP/TLS) connections.
 Retries only occur in the case of dropped connections or lost packets.

-## Some MessageManager Features

-- Optimized system timers utilization
-- Optimized traffic used for service messages (replies and acknowledgements)
-- Connection awareness (leveraging optional [ConnectionManager](https://github.com/electricimp/ConnectionManager) library and checking the
-device/agent.send status)
-- Support expendable message metadata, which is not sent over the wire
-- Per-message timeouts
-- API hooks to manage outgoing messages.
-This may be used to adjust application-specific identifiers or timestamps, introduce additional fields and meta-information or to delay a message delivery
-- API hooks to control retry process.
-This may be used to dispose outdated messages, update it's meta-information or delay retry

 ## API Overview
 - [MessageManager](#mmanager) - The core library - used to add/remove handlers, and send messages
     - [MessageManager.send](#mmanager_send) - Sends the data message